mukhandmath-shivaprasad/Projects/README.md

 # Projects

-This Repo includes all the projects performed
+This Repo includes all the portfolio projects.